ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 The second case says that given `(Left e)`, just return `(Left e)`.
 Again pretty simple, but lets say it again.  `(Left e) >>= k` will simply return `(Left e)` and return it regardless of what `k` is.  `(Left e)` simply passes through the bind operation as if `k` were an identity function.

 Remember the choice of `Right` for values and `Left` for errors?
-Thinking about `>>=` in those terms it woudl seem `>>=` applies a function to a value and passes an error through.
+Thinking about `>>=` in those terms it would seem `>>=` applies a function to a value and passes an error through.
 This is exactly the behavior we want if we're executing operations in sequence.

 Let's look at the concept abstractly and then get concrete with some examples.
 If `x` is a value and `a`, `b`, and `c` were a sequence of 3 operations that might throw errors, the `>>=` behavior is exactly what we want: